Pete Stanton: Football

 In 2000, Stanton was hired as an assistant coach for the Dickinson State football team.
-As an assistant, he helped lead the Blue Hawks to seven conference championships and seven appearances in the NAIA playoffs.
-In December of 2013, Stanton was announced as the next head coach of Dickinson State, replacing NAIA Hall of Fame coach Hank Biesiot.
-In his time as the head coach of the Blue Hawks, Stanton has accumulated an overall record of 97–33, and has led the team to ten NSAA championships and ten NAIA playoff appearances.
+As an assistant, he helped lead the Blue Hawks to seven conference championships and seven appearances in the NAIA football national championship playoffs.
+In December 2013, Stanton named Dickinson State's head football coach, replacing NAIA Hall of Famer Hank Biesiot.
+In his time as the head coach of the Blue Hawks, Stanton has accumulated an overall record of 98-36 and has led the team to ten NSAA championships and ten NAIA playoff appearances.
 Stanton has also been named as the NSAA Coach of the Year nine times.